atisharma/matlib/README.md

 # matlib

-Matlib is a Clojure library of convenience matrix functions based on Neanderthal.
+Matlib is a Clojure library of optimisation and control theory tools and convenience functions based on Neanderthal.

 ## Motivation